 Infographic showing how much water is healthy for dogs to drink based on their weight

-💡Steps you can take
+💡What you can do

 If your dog’s drinking more water than usual for their weight and factors like exercise and heat aren’t the cause – it may be time for a checkup at the vet.